csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
-	The product provides several matches as user required.
+	The product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
-	Users will see the tags for this match in the profile section, to verify the requirement.
+	Users would be matched based on their tags.
+Users will see tags for this match in the profile section, to verify the requirement.
-	Moreover, the product provides a chatroom for users who have an agreement on matches to chat.

 	Since there are no similar apps available now, we are providing a new platform for them to use.
-	The product also requires the user to define themselves' need and use filter to search,
+	The product also requires the user to define their need and use filter to search,
 	in this way we can provide users with matches that meet user's requirements.

 	This product follows the instruction that the partner provided and the main functionality
-	are decided on the meeting with the partner.
+	is decided on the meeting with the partner.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?